bave8672/letters-and-numbers-number-game-solver/readme.md

 ### Notes

-This is a brute force solution and is not guarantee generate all possible answers within the time limit on the show.
+This is a brute force solution and is not guaranteed generate all possible answers within the time limit on the show.
 No attempt has been made to optimize this in any way.

+### Licence

+DWTFYW